chris-kc-cheng/study-notes/README.md

 ### Topics
 - Managers' skill should be sufficient to overcome fee and trading costs
-- Gross-of-fee analysis maybe useful for asset owners with sufficient scale to negotiate
+- Gross-of-fee analysis may be useful for asset owners with sufficient scale to negotiate
 - t-statistic is the ratio of the estimated intercept to its standard error. e.g. $t=\frac{\alpha}{s/\sqrt{n}}$.
 No skill if t-value < 2.
 - Type I error: Hiring (or retaining) an unskilled manager, error of commission
 - Type II error: Not hiring (or firing) a skilled manager